-Approved by Chair of Governors MORatta
+Signed by Chair of Governors MORasia

-Signed by Headteacher flata
+Date of Approval September 2024

-Date of Approval 26 th September 2023
+Signed by the Headteacher Sloke

-Date of review September 2024
+Date of review September 2025

 Christ the King Catholic Voluntary Academy is an inclusive school.
 We take safeguarding very seriously and all of our policies are developed with a high priority on children's safety and in the light of our safeguarding policy.
 All of our school policies are interlinked and should be read and informed by all other policies.